 If you arrive late for a flight

-With most airlines, you can check-in online, usually 24 hours before your flight leaves.
-But you still have a deadline to arrive at the gate for your flight and to check in your baggage.
-The airline’s tariff — your contract with the airline —will cover what happens if you arrive late at the gate or baggage drop-off area.
+Most airlines let you check in online, usually 24 hours before your flight leaves.
+But you still have to arrive at the gate and get your baggage checked on time.
+The airline’s tariff — your contract with the airline — spells out what happens if you arrive late at the gate or baggage drop-off area.

 If you miss a connection

-If you miss a connecting flight because a flight is delayed or has been re-scheduled, your rights depend on whether the flights are issued on the same or multiple tickets.
+If you miss a connecting flight because a plane is delayed or a flight got rescheduled, your rights depend on how the ticket was booked.

-If the flights are all on the same ticket, the airline should get you onto the next available flight.
-If that is not possible, the airline will usually offer to refund the unused portion of your ticket.
+If all the flights were issued on the same ticket, you’re in good shape.
+The airline should get you onto the next available flight.
+If they can’t, they’ll usually offer to refund the unused portion of your ticket.

-If the flights are on multiple tickets, you are less protected.
-The airline is only responsible to get you to the destination named on the relevant ticket involved.
+If the flights are on multiple tickets, you’re less protected.
+The airline is only responsible to get you to the destination named on the leg of the journey that had problems.
 Airlines usually don't offer you compensation if you missed a connection and your itinerary involved multiple tickets.

-When booking connecting flights with different airlines, be sure to allow sufficient time between each flight.
-Allow enough time to get off the plane, retrieve your baggage, and allow for security screening and any necessary terminal changes to reach the next flight.
+When booking connecting flights with different airlines, try to build in more time between each flight than you think you strictly need.
+Allow time to get off the plane, retrieve your baggage, stand in a long line for security screening, and change terminals (if need be) for your next flight.

 If you suffer an injury

-If you suffer a physical injury as a result of an accident on a flight or while boarding or deplaning, you are entitled to compensation.
+If you suffer a physical injury as a result of an accident on a flight or while boarding or deplaning, you’re entitled to compensation.

-For international flights, the Montreal Convention says that the airline is strictly liable for “damage sustained in the case of death or bodily injury of a passenger”.
+For international flights, the airline is strictly liable for “damage sustained in the case of death or bodily injury of a passenger.”

-You are not entitled to compensation for pure psychological injury, including stress and inconvenience.
+You aren’t entitled to compensation for pure psychological injury, including stress and inconvenience.

-The amount of compensation for a physical injury is limited by the Montreal Convention based on a formula that is reviewed every five years.
+The amount of compensation for a physical injury is defined by a formula that’s reviewed every five years.

 Step 1.
 Contact the airline

-If you have a problem with a flight, give the airline the first chance to solve the problem.
+If you have an issue with a flight, give the airline the first chance to solve the problem.

 Contact the airline’s customer services department.
 Be firm and businesslike, but polite.
-Calmly and accurately describe the problem and what you want the airline to do to solve it.
-Make sure you are aware of your rights under the new laws, which may be better than what you’re entitled to under the airline’s tariff.
-Note that some of these rules are only in effect starting on December 15, 2019.
+Calmly and accurately describe the problem and what you want the airline to do to fix it.

-Request specifics about how and when something will be done, and get the other person's name in case you have to refer to this conversation later.
+Request specifics about how and when something will be done.
+Get the name of the agent you talk to, in case you have to refer to this conversation later.

 Step 2.
 Send a complaint letter

-If discussing the situation with the airline doesn’t resolve the problem, the next step is to send a complaint letter to them.
+If discussing the situation with the airline doesn’t resolve the problem, the next step is to send them a complaint letter.